NativeScript/nativescript-app-templates/packages/template-hello-world/README.md

 ```
 # Issues

-Issues related to `template-hello-world-ts` template should be logged in the https://github.com/NativeScript/NativeScript repository.
+Issues related to `template-hello-world` template should be logged in the https://github.com/NativeScript/NativeScript repository.